ivangfr/springboot-aws-localstack-opensearch-s3-secretsmanager/README.md

 - ### Build Docker images

-  In a terminal, inside `springboot-aws-localstack-opensearch-s3-secretsmanager` root folder, run the following script
+  In a terminal, inside the `springboot-aws-localstack-opensearch-s3-secretsmanager` root folder, run the following script:
   ```
   ./build-docker-images.sh
   ```